 Kindle is among the best e-ink readers in the market.
 With top-tier quality and user experience, it is also quite popular among the masses.
 However, it can be surprising how fast, the device primarily meant for reading purposes, runs out of juice.
-Often, users even have problem charging their Kindle Fire devices.
+Often, users even have Kindle Fire Won’t Charge problem their Tablet devices.

 Now many you may argue that 6-8 hours, which is the average battery life of the Amazon Kindle Fire, is a good battery backup for a tablet.
 What you need to understand is, for an obsessive reader like myself, it is nothing.
 People spending a good part of their time on the road will tell you how boring it gets on public transport.